-- Sports clubs for youth
+- Sports teams for youth

-All volunteers have the opportunity to participate in both the clinical and health education aspects of operations on-site, and activities can range from participating in a nutritious cooking class with mothers from the community to shadowing in the local health clinic.
+All volunteers have the opportunity to participate in both the clinical and health education aspects of operations on-site, and activities range from participating in a nutritious cooking class with mothers from the community to shadowing in the local health clinic.